Tucked between the early street corner Doo Wop groups and the mid-60s British invasion was the phenomenon known as the Girl Groups.

 The song would set the standard for many other harmony groups.

-The era of the male Doo Wop was not fading, however, the "girls" were definitely moving the spotlight.
+not fading, however, the "girls" were definitely moving the spotlight

 A number of Girl Group hit songs were co-written by female songwriters, including Carole King and Ellie Greenwich.
 Rock and Roll had a new female sound that was producing a string of hits.